eqcentric/api-docs/docs/authentication.md

 &client_secret={{CLIENT_SECRET}}
 ```

-In the response you will receive an access token, and a refresh token
+In the response, you will receive an access token (expires in 30 days), and a refresh token (expires in 31 days)

 ```
 Content-Type: application/json